wp-plugins/extensible-widgets/readme.txt

 = 0.7 =
 * The first release of this plugin.
 It is beta and I have already received some bug reports regarding Windows servers.

+== Upgrade Notice ==

+= 0.7.4 =
+This version has the most bug fixes since the first beta, I strongly encourage all users to upgrade.

 == Widgets ==